 In the study of the future effects of climate change on the world, housing needs take center stage.
 A world that is heating up more and more, to the point of making it difficult to live in some areas of the earth, makes it essential to imagine solutions that are able to combine construction techniques, technology and sustainability to design new habitats.
 The study of W-LAB goes in this direction, and shows us a future in which different knowledge converges.

 the project focuses on perimeter protection with a radial distribution of self-contained housing units, and drought resistant plants that create a barrier that provides shelter and comfort.
-The aerodynamic shape of the cabin it reduces wind friction and improves stability, while also minimizing noise, vibrations and erosion of the place.
+The aerodynamic shape of the cabin reduces wind friction and improves stability, also minimizing noise, vibrations and erosion of the place.

 Self-sufficient homes in a transformed world